1826–1837 cholera pandemic: First pandemic

 The first cholera pandemic (1817–24) began near Kolkata and spread throughout Southeast Asia to the Middle East, eastern Africa, and the Mediterranean coast.
 While cholera had spread across India many times previously, this outbreak went farther; it reached as far as China and the Mediterranean Sea before receding.
-Hundreds of thousands of people died as a result of this pandemic, including many British soldiers, which attracted European attention.
+Hundreds of thousands of people died as a result of this pandemic, including many British soldiers from the presidency armies, which attracted European attention.
 This was the first of several cholera pandemics to sweep through Asia and Europe during the 19th and 20th centuries.
 This first pandemic spread over an unprecedented range of territory, affecting many countries throughout Asia.

 Origins of the second pandemic

 Historians believe that the first pandemic had lingered in Indonesia and the Philippines in 1830.

 Although not much is known about the journey of the cholera pandemic in east India, many believe that this pandemic began, like the first, with outbreaks along the Ganges Delta in India.
 From there, the disease spread along trade routes to cover most of India.
 By 1828, the disease had traveled to China.
 Cholera was also reported in China in 1826 and 1835, and in Japan in 1831.
 In 1829, Iran was apparently infected with cholera from Afghanistan.

 Cholera reached the southern tips of the Ural Mountains in 1829.
 On 26 August 1829, the first cholera case was recorded in Orenburg with reports of outbreaks in Bugulma (7 November), Buguruslan (5 December), Menzelinsk (2 January 1830), and Belebey (6 January).
 With 3,500 cases including 865 fatal ones in Orenburg province, the epidemic stopped by February 1830.